MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 The [Troubleshooting guidance](#troubleshooting-guidance) section provides troubleshooting guidance for some of the common storage-related issues you might encounter.

-The [Appendices](#appendices) section includes information about using other tools, such as Wireshark and Netmon, for analyzing network packet data and Fiddler for analyzing HTTP/HTTPS messages.
+The [Appendices](#appendices) section includes information about using other tools, such as Wireshark and Netmon for analyzing network packet data, and Fiddler for analyzing HTTP/HTTPS messages.

 ## <a name="monitoring-your-storage-service"></a>Monitoring your storage service